Semiotics: Meaning, sense, and reference

-The meaning of a sign is what is generated in the process of semiosis.
+The meaning of a sign is what semiosis generates.
 Meaning is typically analyzed into two aspects: sense and reference.
-(Note: Narrow definitions of meaning identify it with sense and contrasted it with reference.)
-This distinction is also known by the terms connotation and denotation as well as intension and extension.
-The reference of a sign is the object for which it stands.
-For example, the reference of the term morning star is the planet Venus.
-The sense of a sign is the way it stands for the object or the mode in which the object is presented.
-For instance, the terms morning star and evening star have the same reference since they point to the same object.
-However, their meanings are not identical since they differ on the level of sense by presenting this object from distinct perspectives.
+(Note: Narrow definitions of meaning identify it with sense and contrast it with reference.
+Terminologically, the distinction comes from a translation of a work of Gottlob Frege, who used the German terms Sinn and Bedeutung.)
+The terms connotation and denotation, as well as intension and extension, are also sometimes used for this distinction.
+The reference of a sign is the object for which it stands and the sense of a sign is the way in which that object is identified or presented.
+For example, when the terms morning star and evening star are used for the planet Venus, they have the same reference but different senses: morning star identifies Venus as an object visible in the morning, while evening star identifies it as an object visible in the evening.
+Thus, two signs can refer to the same object while differing in meaning because they present that object in different ways.

-Various theories of meaning have been proposed to explain its nature and identify the conditions that determine the meanings of signs.
-Referential or extensional theories define meaning in terms of reference, for example, as the signified object or as a context-dependent function that points to objects.
-Ideational or mentalist theories interpret the meaning of a sign in relation to the mental states of language users, for example, as the ideas it evokes.
+Various theories of meaning explain its nature and the conditions that determine the meanings of signs.
+Referential theories focus on the referential function of meaning, for instance, by characterizing meaning as the signified object or as a context-dependent function that points to objects.
+Ideational or mentalist theories interpret the meaning of a sign in relation to the mental states of sign users, for example, as the ideas it evokes.
 Pragmatic theories describe meaning based on behavioral responses and use conditions.
+(Note: For example, Ludwig Wittgenstein argued that language is similar to a game and that the meaning of linguistic expressions is typically connected to how they are used based on the rules and conventions governing their application in a language game.)